Lovre-P/investment-platform-v3/README.md

 1. Install MySQL locally or use a cloud provider
 2. Create a database named `megainvest`
-3. Run the backend to auto-create tables
+3. Run the backend; migrations will run automatically to create tables
 4. See [Backend MySQL Setup Guide](./backend/MYSQL_SETUP.md) for details

 ## Contributing